Tattoo Removal at Cheshire Lasers

 Single-colour tattoos usually respond best to laser tattoo removal.
 Multi-coloured, professional tattoos are much more difficult to eradicate completely.

 Black, blue and red colours in the tattoo respond best to treatment, but green, yellow and purple pigment can be more difficult.

-Green coloured tattoos may require different lasers for successful treatment and we may need to refer you to a specialist clinic to remove this colour.
+Green coloured tattoos may require different lasers for successful treatment and we may need to recommend a specialist clinic with a ruby laser to remove this colour.

 At Cheshire Lasers Tattoo Removal is popular for people who:

 - Wish they had never got a tattoo